PrathameshBamb/Vox-Voice-Assistant/README.md

 # Vox Voice Assistant

 Vox Voice Assistant is a Python‐based, desktop voice assistant for Windows.
-It listens for a wake word (“hey vox”, “hello vox”, “hi vox”, or just “hey”), recognizes your spoken commands, and performs actions like opening applications, controlling volume, taking screenshots, and more—just like Siri, Google Assistant, or Alexa.
+It listens for a wake word (“hey vox”, “hello vox”, “hi vox”), recognizes your spoken commands, and performs actions like opening applications, controlling volume, taking screenshots, and more just like Siri, Google Assistant, or Alexa.

 ## Overview